shikida/p-sscrm-core/README.md

 # p-sscrm-core
+Java Library that

+1. encodes de P-SSCRM core entities,
+1. that renders P-SSCRM into artifacts such as Word, HTML and Excel spreadsheets

-Java Library that encodes de P-SSCRM core entities, by Leonardo Shikida (shikida at gmail.com)
+by Leonardo Shikida (shikida at gmail.com)

 This library is based on the work by Laurie Williams (laurie_williams at ncsu.edu), Sammy Migues (sammy.migues at gmail.com), Jamie Boote (arthur.boote at synopsys.com) and Ben Hutchison (ben.hutchison at synopsys.com)